GCP Buckets

 Results are returned to the Console service for processing.

-For CSS scanning of GCP, Protection can mean schedule scanning (pre-defined schedule based) and on-demand (pick one or more buckets and scan immediately whenever you want).
+"Protection" can mean multiple things: real-time scanning (event-based), schedule scanning (pre-defined schedule based) and on-demand (pick one or more buckets and scan immediately whenever you want).

 The schedule icons shown below will reflect whether an object is associated with a schedule and whether that schedule is active or not.